Frequently Asked Questions

 No, you will still be able to take advantage of your full credit.
 However, please know that once you are connected to a community solar project your LIHEAP credit will be spread out over a few months rather than applying as one large credit to one statement.

 Each community solar subscriber receives a portion of savings generated by their local project.
 Once the project starts to generate energy, you will start to see those savings reflected on your statement.
+The total bill for service will be discounted by 25% and will be shown under the Delivery Services portion of the bill.
+Customers receiving benefits through the following programs will receive an additional discount of 5%, totaling a total bill discount of 30% percent: Medicaid, General Public Assistance, or Family Independence Program.

 Energy efficiency is the most cost-effective way to reduce a home's total electricity use and cost.
 By adding some measures that require changes in certain behaviors, further energy can be conserved in your home.
 Some things you can do that can add up to significant savings on your electricity bill include turning off lights, unplugging appliances that are not regularly used, and installing a programable thermostat.
 You can even schedule a no-cost home energy assessment for your home and may be eligible for rebates, a 0% interest HEAT loan, and thousands in savings towards a new insulation installation.